 (d)When you are attempting to access a file, folder, or any data and there is a very long wait time or if it seems to have disappeared altogether.

 (e)Watch your file names and folders, the names may have changed and be garbled.
-This is only five small signs of hard drive failure (some RAID server issues are discussed here), if you act quickly even and are a responsible computer owner you may very well be able to save all your data and not lose a thing!
+This is only five small signs of potential drive failure (see more hard drive failure symptoms), if you act quickly even and are a responsible computer owner you may very well be able to save all your data and not lose a thing!

 Reasons You Hear Hard Drive Clicking